The Meaning of Numbers: The Number 400

 Persian King Cyrus allows captive Jews to return to Jerusalem and rebuild the temple destroyed by the Babylonians.
 According to the Bible, after God's temple is rebuilt, it is rededicated with an offering of 400 lambs and a number of other beasts (Ezra 6).

 Elijah openly challenged 450 false prophets of Baal, and Jezebel's 400 false prophets "of the groves" to meet him at Mount Carmel.
 The purpose of the meeting is to determine whom Israel should worship.
-The prophets of Baal accept his challenge but Jezebel's prophets do not.
-Those who served Baal are ultimately slaughtered after God miraculously consumes, through fire, the offering of Elijah (1Kings 18).

-Conflict, resolution and the number 400
+Conflict, Resolution and Number 400

 Four hundred thousand (400 x 1,000) Israelites show up at Mizpeh upon hearing of a vile crime committed by some men whom the tribe of Benjamin refuses to release for punishment (Judges 19, 20).